 Here’s my review for this edition:

 This is a little book and record that I must have listened to a thousand times when I was little.
-I can still remember listening to this on my little record player.
+I can remember listening to this on my little record player repeatedly.
 Side one of the record is the story and side two contains three songs from the opera Hansel and Gretel by Engelbert Humperdinck.

 I love the illustrations in this version and I’m amazed how clear the record sounds.
-As soon as it started it evoked nostalgia within me that I haven’t felt for some time.
+As soon as it started playing it evoked nostalgia within me.
 I recently purchased it for my collection for my family to enjoy.
 It’s perfect for children to follow and it does have the page turn signal.

 If you’re a Hansel and Gretel fan, pick this up online.
+There are a handful of other stories you can get to go with the series as well.
 You won’t be disappointed.

 The True Story of Hansel and Gretel by Louise Murphy.
+I ended up really enjoying it.
 You can see my original post for this by clicking HERE.